Infomechanics of Independent and Identically Distributed Particles: Thermal equilibrium

-For the quantum harmonic oscillator (\ref{pib0}) at the thermal state, the probability distribution of the energy levels, the entropy, the partition function and the energy-temperature ratio can be found in closed form by calculating the two sums in (\ref{partition}) and (\ref{beta}).
-To our knowledge, calculus of (\ref{partition}) and (\ref{beta}) has been proposed for the first time in \cite{einstein1907} to work out the expected energy of the oscillator and applied to the entropy in Section II of \cite{gordon}.
+For the quantum harmonic oscillator (\ref{pib0}) at the thermal equilibrium, the probability distribution of the energy levels, the entropy, the partition function and the energy-temperature ratio can be found in closed form by calculating the two sums in (\ref{partition}) and (\ref{beta}).
+To our knowledge, calculus of (\ref{partition}) and (\ref{beta}) dates back to Einstein \cite{einstein1907,einstein1909} and was applied to the entropy in Section II of \cite{gordon}.
 The partition function (\ref{partition}) turns out to be a geometric series, whose calculation gives\footnote{As in 3.8 of \cite{pathria}, for completeness we consider the energy of the ground state in the calculations.
 However, as observed in 16.3 of \cite{sek} and in \cite{gordon}, adding the energy of the ground state produces only a shift that does not impact neither the probability distribution nor the entropy.}